DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ## Isolation forests

-Isolation Forest is a variation of Random Forest algorithm which creates a random trees until each value is in separate leaf.
-This random parititioning crates much shorter paths for novelties because instaces with distiguishable are mote likely to be separated in early stages of the partitiong.
-Therefore, when random forests produce shorter path for some values, then this value can be considered as an anomaly.
-We decide whether or value is an anomaly or not based on the mean of the depth of the leaves .
+Isolation Forest is a variation of Random Forest algorithm which creates random trees until each value is in separate leaf.
+This random partitioning crates much shorter paths for novelties because instances with distinguishable are mote likely to be separated in the early stages of the partitioning.
+Therefore, when random forests produce shorter paths for some values, then this value can be considered as an anomaly.
+We decide whether or value is an anomaly or not based on the mean of the depth of the leaves.

-Visuazalization that demostrates the idea that anomalies are separtated in early stages of the Isolation Forest under random partitiong:
+Visualization that demonstrates the idea that anomalies are separated in early stages of the Isolation Forest under random partitioning:

 ![](https://imgur.com/k5O3yZj.png)

-Outliers detected by the Isolation forest alogrithm:
+Outliers detected by the Isolation forest algorithm:

 ![](https://imgur.com/M0jSZNl.png)